How to Optimize Your Website for SEO Purposes

 If your filtered list has more than 3,000 keywords, you can also remove the ones that have monthly search volumes below 50.
 Each industry has its specifics, so feel free to adjust this limit as needed.

-Okay, so we’ve got a list of unique keywords that have a decent monthly search volume and a good commercial value.
+Now we have a list of unique keywords with a decent monthly search volume and good commercial value.
 Companies pay at least a dollar for each visitor that clicks an ad and lands on their websites.

-You can also use Google’s Keyword Planner for your research, but I guarantee that you will miss several profitable keywords.
-Not to mention that if you don’t have an active Google Ads campaign, you will see ranges (rather than actual values) for the monthly search volumes.
+You can also use Google Keyword Planner for your research, but you will miss several profitable keywords.
+Not to mention if you don’t have an active Google Ads campaign, you will see ranges (rather than actual values) for the monthly search volumes.

 2. SEO keyword mapping

-Surprisingly, some of the high CPC keywords on your filtered list will be useless.
-In fact, the list I’ve created for this article includes several keywords I’d never want to rank for.
+Surprisingly, some of the high-CPC keywords on your filtered list will be useless.
+In fact, the list created for this article includes several keywords I’d never want to rank for.

 How is this possible?
-Well, Google’s algorithm isn’t perfect, so it will make mistakes.
+Google’s algorithm isn’t perfect, so it will make mistakes.

 Some sites get hacked, and hackers add their own pages and affiliate links, using the authority of the host website to rank fast for those unwanted keywords.

-This phase of the process is called “keyword mapping”.
+This phase of the process is called “keyword mapping.”
 We want to reverse engineer the searchers’ intent for each keyword.
-We want answers to these questions: “What are they searching for?” and “What do they actually want?”.
+We need answers to these questions: “What are they searching for?” and “What do they actually want?”

-The goal is to create website pages and articles which are optimized for the search queries/keywords that interest our visitors.
+The goal is to create website pages and articles that are optimized for the search queries/keywords that interest our visitors.

 Create a new sheet for each category, pasting each keyword into the appropriate sheet.
 Let’s map the first ten keywords together!